Skip to content

 Patastenmäki school

-At the Jukola school in Patastenmäki students in elementary grades 1–2, and it works in Jukola's Multipurpose Center with the kindergarten and parish clubs.
-The Jukola house (Palojoentie 2) was commissioned in 1990 and renovated in 2005.
-Jukola also has afternoon activities for 1st-2nd graders after school days.
+At the Jukola school in Patastenmäki The school is attended by children in grades 1–2 and pre-school, and operates in the Jukola Multi-purpose Building together with the daycare center and parish clubs.
+The Jukola building (Palojoentie 2) was opened in 1990 and renovated in 2005.
+Afternoon activities are organized for students in grades 1–2 in Jukola, based on applications.

 Patastenmäki Brick School (built in 1957, renovated in 2004) students in 3rd-5th grades, and it is located in the middle of an old residential area at Patastenmäentie 42.

-Our school has more than 250 students in grades 1-5.
-In the sixth grade, students move to Harjunrinne school.
-The strengths of our school's activities are physical education and environmental education, as the Uhkola sports fields, the Peltosaari sports park and the Vahteristo nature reserve are nearby.
-Since everywhere else is some distance from us, we move from place to place by bike from an early age.
-In winter, we ski as often as possible.
+Our school has over 250 students in grades 1–5.
+In the sixth grade, students move to Harjunrinne School.
+The strengths of our school are physical education and environmental education, as the Uhkola sports grounds, the Vahteristo nature reserve, and the Peltosaari sports park are nearby.
+We also cycle from a young age to, for example, the library, swimming pool, and sports field.
+In the winter, we ski as often as possible.

 Our electronic communication system between home and school is Wilma, where you can find, among other things, the student's study information, direct message links to teachers, and school and class bulletins.
 Guardians must create Wilma IDs for themselves through Suomi.fi identification.